cassioneri/teju_jagua/teju/README.md

-# AMARU
+# Teju Jagua

-The Incan dragon-like creature which comes from the underworld to help us efficiently finding decimal representations of floating point numbers."
+The gentle 7-headed beast from Guarani mythology that comes out of its cave to help us efficiently finding decimal representations of floating-point numbers.

 ## Build